 L-Twitter.
-We evaluate three common operations: read-timeline for showing a user's timeline, follow-user for starting to follow a user, and post-tweet for posting a tweet.
+We evaluate three common operations: readtimeline for showing a user's timeline, follow-user for starting to follow a user, and post-tweet for posting a tweet.
 We populate the database with 100,000 users, each with 6 tweets and 6 followers on average.
-There are 3 datacenters, and we use different geo-replication levels for different tables.
-We geo-replicate the base tables (Tweets, Graph) at 2 datacenters, but do not geo-replicate secondary indexes or joins (e.g., GraphTweets), which can be reconstructed if there is a disaster.
+There are 3 datacenters, and Lynx can have different georeplication levels for different tables.
+We geo-replicate the base tables (Tweets, Graph) at 2 datacenters, but not secondary indexes or joins (e.g., GraphTweets), which can be reconstructed if there is a disaster.

 Figure 12 shows the operation throughput of L-Twitter.
 For operations that write data, the throughput depends on how many hops the underlying chain has.
-The chain for post-tweet inserts a row into Tweets, updates its replica across datacenters, inserts 6 rows into the join table GraphTweets (each user has 6 followers on average) and updates the secondary index of GraphTweets, for a total 9 hops (6 of which run in parallel).
+The chain for post-tweet inserts a row into Tweets, updates its replica across datacenters, inserts 6 rows into the join table GraphTweets (each user has 6 followers on average) and updates the secondary index of Graph-Tweets, for a total 9 hops (6 of which run in parallel).
 This results in an aggregate post-tweet throughput of 173K tweets/s.
 The follow operation also inserts 6 rows into GraphTweets (each user has 6 existing tweets), thus having the same number of hops as post-tweet and achieving similar throughput (184K ops/s).
 For follow, all 6 updates to the secondary index of GraphTweets have the same secondary key and thus they could have been batched in one RPC.
-Lynx does not currently have this optimization.
-The throughput for reading a user's timeline is high, at more than 1.35M ops/s.
-This is because the underlying chain only needs to read (many rows) in one server.
+Lynx does not currently have